RISK MANAGEMENT INSIGHTS

 - Credit risk management is the answerLending and loan volume is back up to pre-crisis levels.
 But banks are facing higher delinquencies as well.
 That's why improving credit risk management is crucial.

-- Stress test scenarios for banks & the challenges they faceIFRS 9 and CECL will require banks to more accurately predict expected credit losses (ECLs).
+- Banking Stress Test Scenarios & ChallengesIFRS 9 and CECL will require banks to more accurately predict expected credit losses (ECLs).
 This will require new credit loss models based on analytics.

 Send SAS Insights straight to your inbox